We’re back! Join us for a whole new season of “Unheard L.A. — the stories of where you live” shows featuring

 And don’t forget to share YOUR story with us.
 Click here to share your story.

 KPCC In Person's community-driven storytelling series "Unheard L.A. – the stories of where you live" puts community voices and stories center stage in a series of live shows in different venues around our sprawling and too-often disconnected metropolis.
-Each show is unique and features a distinct lineup of real people sharing their true stories of struggle and survival, of hope and fear, of the unexpected and the unbelievable.
+Each “Unheard L.A.” show is unique and features a distinct lineup of real people sharing their true stories of struggle and survival, of hope and fear, of the unexpected and the unbelievable.

 Uptown Whittier provides the backdrop for KPCC In Person’s first “Unheard LA” show.
 Immerse yourself in the lives of our storytellers as they sing songs of immigration, ponder in verse, honor beloved hometowns and celebrate the rich diversity of Southern California.
 This show features a performance by Cornerstone Theater Company.
 More details and the full lineup here.More Information